PSY - Psychology

 PSY 508.
 Psychology Tutorial (1-3).

 Selected topics in psychology.
-Repeatable for a maximum of 6 hours credit.
+Repeatable for a total of 6 credit hours.
 Instructor's consent may be required.
 Check Schedule of Courses.
 Prerequisite: PSY 111.

 PSY 511.
 Introduction to School Psychology (3).